-In order to convert Athletes percentage into penalty points, this must be subtracted from 100 and multiplied by one point five with the resulting figure being rounded to one decimal digit.
+In order to convert Athletes percentage into penalty points, this must be subtracted from 100 with the resulting figure being rounded to one decimal digit.
 The result is the score in penalty points for the test.

 Rounding the result to one decimal includes any score of "x.x5" and above is round up and any score less than "x.x5" is rounded down